omruk5689-dev/B2-stealth-FC/README.md

 Programming/Debugging| SWD
 PCB Design Software| EasyEDA Pro

+BOM
+ for 5 assembled  pcbs in jlc  $150.60

+Shipping Estimate              $23.69

+Grand Total                    $174.29

 Design Approach

 In designing this project, my prime objective was to build a flight controller from scratch rather than using an existing board commercially available.